lu-cashmoney/D3-Typescript-Playground/README.md

 ## Usage

-To start a simple web server with hot reload, enter
+To start a simple web server with hot reload, run:

 ```console
 npm start
 ```

-Next, visit [http://localhost:8080](http://localhost:8080) to view the outcome (I've added a horizontal bar chart for testing).
+Next, visit [http://localhost:8080](http://localhost:8080) to view the output.
+A boilerplate bar chart has been created for demonstration.

 In `index.ts`, the function `createChart` is called when the document is loaded.
 This is where you can toy around with your D3 code.